danielclickh/marketing-website-preview/content/lessons/logsvector/index.md

     <img src="./images/mv.png" width="400px" alt="" />

+***

-By using Vector, which only required a simple install and quick configuration, we can send logs from an Nginx server to a table in ClickHouse.
+**Summary:** By using Vector, which only required a simple install and quick configuration, we can send logs from an Nginx server to a table in ClickHouse.
 By using a clever materialized view, we can parse those logs into columns for easier analytics.

 {{< /detail-tag >}}